cube-js/cube/docs/content/Schema/pre-aggregations.md

 ## Original SQL

-Original SQL pre-aggregation is the simplest type of pre-aggregation.
 As the name suggests, it persists the results of the `sql` property of the cube.
 Pre-aggregations of type `originalSql` should **only** be used when the cube's `sql` is a complex query (i.e. nested, window functions and/or multiple joins).
 We **strongly** recommend only persisting results of `originalSql` back to the